pratarora/LCMS-analysis/README.md

 # LCMS-analysis
-This repository contains analysis of LC-MS dataand its iterpretation.
+This repository contains analysis of LC-MS data and its iterpretation.

 Report.docx has the report containing background, analysis and interpretations.

-Analysis.R and corrected_data_analysis.R are the R codes used for the analysis
+"Analysis.R" and "corrected_data_analysis.R" are the R codes used for the analysis

 pdf files have the graphs